Rushadilly/Revival/posts/Revival #3.md

 The silence stretched.

 Her eyes glowed faintly in the dark, fixed on him, searching.
-She actually appeared to be loosening up, no longer looking like she was bracing for offense anymore.
+<br>She actually appeared to be loosening up, no longer looking like she was bracing for offense anymore.

 She looked like someone trying to believe him—and terrified of it.